Skip to main content

 Subscribe to hot reload events:

-# Events are triggered automatically when files change
+// Hot reload events are logged automatically when files change

 Monitoring Hot Reloading